-Implementation Plan Matrix Planning for the Built Environme ent Responsible Departments Timeframe Performance Measures Goals, Policies, & Strategies Lead Support (short 0-5; mid 5-10; long 10+ yrs) 14.
-Consider adding language in Articles 17 and 18 that the I Officer must advise the County Council whether a text ame with the GDP when the Council considers a text amendmen ndment is consistent 15.
-Revising the BWI Mixed-Use Overlay Area boundaries an reflect the intent of the Development Policy Areas. d code provisions to 16.
-Revising the boundaries of the BWI / Fort Meade Growth by Bill 55-16 and provisions within Article 18 to reflect the in Development Policy Area Map.
-17. Exploring and developing additional innovative tools such form-based codes, and transit supportive design guidelines the Development Policy Areas; and provide flexibility and incidensity bonuses in the County's Targeted Development, Rec Revitalization Development Policy Areas. to implement centives such as 18.
-Expanding the sections of the County Code that will limit modification permitted under Article 17-2-108(a). it the types of Policy BE1.2: - Support the intent of Plan2040 by consistent the County Code. implementation of OPZ I&P, DPW, OOT, DRP Status of reforms to development review procedures a.
-Develop a set of criteria or standards to be used in determ Modification request would nullify the intent and purpose of or Article 18 of County Code.
+Planning for the Built Environment Responsible Departments Performance Measures Goals, Policies, & Strategies Lead Support (short 0-5; mid 5-10; long 10+ yrs) 15.
+Revising the BWI Mixed-Use Overlay Area boundaries and code provisions to reflect the intent of the Development Policy Areas.
+16. Removing BRAC Mixed- Use Development from Article 18.
+The adopted Development Policy Areas related to targeted growth, including critical economic growth, will reflect the intent of the General Development Plan.
+17. Revising the boundaries of the BWI / Fort Meade Growth Area Map adopted by Bill 55-16 and provisions within Article 18 to reflect the intent of the Development Policy Area Map.
+18. Exploring and developing additional innovative tools such as overlay zones and form-based codes to implement the Development Policy Areas; and provide flexibility and incentives in the County's Targeted Development and Revitalization Development Policy Areas.
+19. Expanding the sections of the County Code that will limit the types of modification permitted under Article 17-2-108(a).
+Policy BE1.2: - Support the intent of Plan2040 by consistent implementation of the County Code.
+OPZ I&P, DPW, OOT, DRP Status of reforms to development review procedures a.
+Develop a set of criteria or standards to be used in determining whether a Modification request would nullify the intent and purpose of the GDP, Article 17 or Article 18 of County Code.
 OPZ I&P Short Term Status of reforms to Modifications criteria b.
-Develop and maintain standardized training materials for staff and implement a continuing education program for all s OPZ I&P, DPW, OOT, DRP Short Term Status of training materials and number of trainings provided and percentage of review staff that have participated. c.
-Develop up-to-date, internal, and public-facing graphics tl clarify the standard development application review procedu OPZ I&P Short Term Status of development of flow charts
+Develop and maintain standardized training materials for onboarding new staff and implement a continuing education program for all staff.
+OPZ I&P, DPW, OOT, DRP Short Term Status of training materials and number of trainings provided and percentage of review staff that have participated. c.
+Develop up-to-date, internal, and public-facing graphics that outline and clarify the standard development application review procedures.
+OPZ 1&P Short Term Status of development of flow charts d.
+Migrate paper-based historic files to electronic media to ensure the transfer and integrity of institutional knowledge.
+OPZ I&P Short Term Status of transfer of paper files to electronic (percentage)